alphagov/performanceplatform-documentation/index.rst

 How to get a transactional services dashboard
 =============================================

-We'll need the following details to build a dashboard for your transactional service.
-Please email performance@digital.cabinet-office.gov.uk for further information.
+To get a dashboard, email the following information to performance@digital.cabinet-office.gov.uk.
+You can use the same address for further enquiries about dashboards and the Performance Platform.

 +--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Your contact details** |- Your name                                                                                                                                                                                                               |